 Public Safety Reminder: Take Steps to Prevent Pipes from Freezing this Winter

-The Public Safety Department has been responding to a number of incidents involving busted pipes, due to the severely low temperatures this winter.
+Brutally cold temperatures are headed our way!
 While Public Safety does respond to busted pipes to help mitigate the situation, please do your part this winter to prevent your pipes from freezing.

 Why Pipes Freeze: